Introduction

 Why is it essential to follow permit guidelines for roof replacements?

-- Ensures Safety: Permit guidelines include safety standards that help prevent accidents during and after the roofing process.
+- Ensures Safety: Permit guidelines include essential safety standards that help prevent accidents during and after the roofing process.

 How do permits contribute to the long-term safety of my roof?